-When a woman turns 35, her fertility experiences a dramatical decrease.
-This is the reason why getting pregnant now may be complicated, even if the couple was able achieve a pregnancy easily a few years ago.
+When a woman turns 35, her fertility experiences a dramatic decrease.
+This is the reason why getting pregnant now may be complicated, even if the couple was able to achieve pregnancy easily a few years ago.

 Conditions associated or caused by the first pregnancy or inactive health issues at the moment of the first conception may appear as well, including diabetes, hyperprolactinemia, endometriosis, etc.

 Dr. Gorka Barrenetxea provides us with a practical case of secondary infertility that occurs more commonly than one may think.
 A couple, throughout their lifetime, can have children with 20, 25, 30, and 35 years, but when they decide to have a second or third child, they may encounter trouble conceiving due to the passage of time itself, Dr. Barrenetxea states.